AmandaKByrne/HelloWorld/README.md

 # HelloWorld
-inaugural repository for learning github
+inaugural repository for playing with github